 The University of Wisconsin–Madison recognizes that you are a very important partner in your studentʼs success.
 The Parent Program, coordinated by the universityʼs Campus and Visitor Relations, helps you stay connected to campus and serves as your ongoing resource throughout your studentʼs college career.

-The Parent Program was launched under Visitor & Information Programs in 2007 as part of an institutional priority to improve communications with parents and families of UW–Madison students.
+The Parent Program was launched under Campus and Visitor Relations in 2007 as part of an institutional priority to improve communications with parents and families of UW–Madison students.
 With support from the UW Foundation, the program, which initially included a website, an email and phone service, and a parent notice system, has now expanded to include the Badger Parent e-newsletter, a Calendar & Handbook for Badger Families, the Badger Family Spring Visit, web chats, a Chinese website (中文) , and a Spanish language email service (haga una pregunta).
 Today, 29,000 parents and families are members of the Parent Program.
 The mission of the Parent Program is to connect parents and families of UW–Madison students to the university so that they may support their studentʼs success.

 For the purposes of this program, the term “parent” includes, but is not limited to, biological parents, stepparents, extended family members, foster parents, and legal guardians.

 The UW–Madison Parent Program serves as your central contact for important and timely information.
 By joining the program we will communicate with you in the following ways: